JasonYoder2026/Clean-Stream/Design/UseCases.md

 # Use Cases
 - UC1- Check machine availability
   - Business Requirement: BR1
-  - I think this is one of our use cases because our client wants customers to be able to see if there are any machines available before they leave the house.
+  - This is one of our use cases because our client wants customers to be able to see if there are any machines available before they leave the house.
 When the customer opens the app they should be able to select a location and see how many machines are available at that location.
 This fits into our clients overall goal of making laundry mats more appealing to people who use technology as well as making it more convenient for customers.
   - Actors: Customers
   - Flow:
 	  - Customer opens app